basvanwesting/genetic-algorithm/README.md

 It is usually better to add a penalty to invalid or unwanted solutions instead of returning a `None`, so "less" invalid chromosomes are preferred over "more" invalid ones.
 This usually conditions the population towards a solution faster.
+See the knapsack problem for an example of a penalty and a `None`.

 The trait Fitness needs to be implemented for a fitness function.
 It only requires one method.
 The example below is taken from the Infinite Monkey Theorem: